sluukkonen/possu/README.md

 - A Promise-based API
 - Write raw SQL easily & safely with tagged template strings
-- Make common operations like selecting a single row easy
+- Make common operations like selecting a single row or a single column easy
 - Transaction handling

 ## TODO: